Process-Control-Lab-CME3-136/ball-in-tube/README.md

 # Ball-in-Tube Simulation and Identifiers: Python
 Python control algorithms, simulations, and system identifiers for the ball-in-tube experiment, developed by [_Antony Pulikapparambil_](https://github.com/antonypuli) and [_Oguzhan Dogru_](https://github.com/oguzhan-dogru).
+Contact <dogru@ualberta.ca> for the details/datasets.

 Files:
 * **main.py** : Runs PID/MPC/Kalman-filter control loops for the ball-in-tube experiment.
 Requires connection to lab experiment to be run.